-Per FARS and MCMIS, over 17,000 bus-related crashes occurred in CY2019.
-1.6% of those collisions involved a fatality.
-At 3.6%, Arizona's rate was higher, but that was a by-product of the overall number of bus-related crashes dropping from 234 in CY2018 to 166 in CY2019, while the number of fatal crashes remained at eight.
+Per FARS and MCMIS, over 17,000 bus-related crashes occurred in CY2018.
+1.4% of those collisions involved a fatality.
+At 2.8%, Arizona's rate was higher, but that was a by-product of the overall number of bus-related crashes dropping from 271 in CY2017 to 234 in CY2018, while the number of fatal crashes remained at eight.
 The restrictions regarding "in-transit" inspection on passenger carrying vehicles impacts the ability optimally address passenger carrier safety.
 Aside from targeting obvious safety violations while in transport, DPS must limit inspections to destination locations for inspections.
 In Arizona, this results in most of our large-scale initiatives held at the Grand Canyon and the US/Mexico Border.